Moctader/Drift_detection_and_Trading_metrics/README.md

 The script performs the following tasks:
 1. Fetches AAPL stock data from Yahoo Finance.
-2. Preprocesses the data (e.g., calculates differences, applies Min-Max scaling).
+2. Preprocesses the data (calculates differences, applies Min-Max scaling).
 3. Generates synthetic data that mimics the stock data.
 4. Introduces drift in the synthetic prediction data.
 5. Evaluates drift using Evidently AI.